Responsible Conduct of Research

 - Research misconduct

 Please note that it is mandatory to participate in the RCR workshop for all postdocs and assistant professors employed at SUND.
-Workshops are held on a bi-weekly basis throughout 2018.
+Workshops are held on a monthly basis throughout 2019.
 Invitations to participate in the workshop will be sent to all postdocs and assistant professors, and registration is required.

 All PhD students are required to participate in the course Responsible Conduct of Research offered by the Graduate School.
 The purpose of the course is to make PhD students familiar with norms relating to responsible conduct of research and problems concerning scientific misconduct or questionable conduct of research.